Pisich/Dockerized-pisich.github.io/README.md

 # Dockerized-pisich.github.io
-Dockerized version of my portfolio web page hosted with Nginx.
+Docker container of my portfolio web page hosted with Nginx.

 ## Building the container
 To build the container you must have docker installed in your system.</br>